planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 * :guilabel:`Layer`: Layer to select from.
 * :guilabel:`Filter`: Where the user should put an valid expression.
-* :guilabel:`New`: Will create a new selection and clear any previous selection on the layer.
+* :guilabel:`New`: creates a new selection and clear any previous selection on the layer.
-* :guilabel:`Add`: Will add new features to already selected features.
+* :guilabel:`Add`: Adds new features to already selected features.
 Works as an *OR* operator.
-* :guilabel:`Refine` Will only keep features that meet both previous selection and the new expression.
+* :guilabel:`Refine`: Only keeps features that meet both previous selection and the new expression.
 Works as an *AND* operator.
+* :guilabel:`Clear`: Clear current selection.

 There are no configurable properties for this control.